TobiasVanDyk/Wolfson-WM8960-Arduino-Teensy-Driver/README.md

 In addition the normal Teensy main volume control via two mono amplifiers will be added (currently the application in windows control the DAC volume), after further testing on setting the WM8960 analog output volume directly through i2c control.

-Subjectively, the headphone output on the waveshare hat dac, matches that experienced when using the same headphones with a Creative AE-5 setup.
+Subjectively, the headphone output on the waveshare hat dac, matches that experienced when using the same headphones with a Creative AE-5 (which has a dedicated headphone amp), setup.

 [**Cirrus Logic Product WM8960**](https://www.cirrus.com/products/wm8960/)